schoolofdevops/kubernetes-labguide/chapters/5-vote-deploying_pods.md

 ```

-Inside the container in a pod
+Run the following commands inside the container in a pod after running exec command as above

 ```
 ifconfig